 Hernias are a fairly common concern, affecting tens of thousands of people in the United States each year.
 Although the cause of a hernia is sometimes clear, many people develop them for no discernible reason.
 At Cosmetic Surgery Institute, our surgeons offer a method of hernia repair to Palm Desert-area men and women that ensures comfort and long-lasting results.
-Dr. Zakhireh views hernia repair as a simple operation that can greatly enhance the lives of patients for years.
+Dr. Mo Zakhireh views hernia repair as a simple operation that can greatly enhance the lives of patients for years.

 At Cosmetic Surgery Institute, Palm Desert-area patients may undergo hernia repair surgery either on its own or in conjunction with tummy tuck surgery (abdominoplasty).
 Hernia repair does not have any effect on the recovery time or outcome of tummy tuck surgery.

-There are 2 common techniques for repairing a hernia: open and laparoscopic surgery.
+There are two common techniques for repairing a hernia: open and laparoscopic surgery.
 Our surgeons perform the open technique exclusively because it allows them to more effectively tighten weak, loose tissues and increases the chances of long-term success.
 They also prefer to repair and reinforce the hernia using a patient's own tissue rather than surgical mesh, which has been linked to long-term discomfort and other complications.

 Is surgical hernia repair necessary?

 Yes.
 Although many people live with their hernias for years, the condition is progressive.
 Over time, hernias gradually become larger and may bring serious complications.
 Surgical intervention is best performed while the hernia is still relatively small.
 Although hernias are not typically considered medical emergencies, postponing surgery for too long may make the procedure more complicated and less effective.

 What will my scar look like?